 Colorado: Bishop Castle, Rye

 This Gothic Colorado castle hides in the foothills of the San Isabel National Forest.
 It is complete with wrought-iron bridges, stained glass windows, and even a metallic fire-breathing dragon.
 The best part is that the entire castle was built by one man who gathered and set stones to create it.
 The castle is “always open and always free,” according to the website.

 Connecticut: Cathedral Pines Preserve, Cornwall

 Only some of the gorgeous old-growth white pine and hemlock trees survived the three tornadoes that devastated the area in 1989.
 The existing trail at Cathedral Pines is worth exploring for the trees and birdwatching.
-Here are the places you need to visit this year.
+Here are the nicest places in every state.
+Did your town make the list?

 Delaware: Trap Pond State Park, Laurel

 This park is an outdoor-lovers paradise.
 In the peak summer season, you can rent kayaks, pedal boats, and canoes for fishing.
 There are also tons of trails and volleyball courts.
 The main attraction is the pond itself since freshwater wetlands once covered a significant portion of the area.
 The park is open daily until sunset.
 These are the places you need to visit before they get too popular.